tatsuei/chat-ui/README.md

 Vectorised avatar images courtesy of @studiogstock over on [Freepik](https://www.freepik.com/studiogstock)

-This was initially a challenge posed by an interviewer, and now serves as an experimental app for learning CSS styling and JS scripts for responsiveness.
+This was initially a challenge posed by an interviewer, and now serves as an experimental app for learning CSS styling and JS for responsiveness.

 ## Planned features